If I was not involved in the incident, why do I have to participate in the Title IX investigation?

 This is not likely.
-If you provide certain information during your meeting, it is likely your name will need to be shared with other students so they can understand the context of question or information shared with them.
-It is also important to keep in mind that if you are the only other person to know a specific piece of information, the other students will likely know the information came from you.
+If you provide certain information during your meeting, it is likely your name will need to be shared with other students so they can understand the context of questions or information shared with them.
+It is also important to keep in mind that if you are the only other person to know a specific piece of information, the other parties will likely know the information came from you.

 Am I in trouble?

 No, if you are called as a witness of an alleged sexual misconduct incident you are not in trouble.
-If it is discovered, you were in violation of the Student Code of Conduct during the incident, the Office of Student Conduct will not charge you policy violations.
+If it is discovered, you were in violation of the Student Code of Conduct or during the incident, the Office of Student Conduct will not charge you policy violations.
 The Title IX investigators need you to be as forthcoming as possible without fearing consequences for yourself.

 Who will I be meeting with?